A Tale of Bravery of a Zebra, a Lioness and a Very, Very Small Bird

 Cast: 3 m, 5 f, 5 flexible, many extras

-An optimistic and friendly Grévy’s zebra sees a reward poster for rhino horn nailed to an acacia tree.
+An optimistic and friendly Grévy’s zebra sees a reward poster for a rhino horn nailed to an acacia tree.
 She quickly hatches a plan and convinces a feared lioness and a hesitant, red-billed oxpecker to sneak out of the wildlife conservancy and save the endangered black rhinos.
-Soon these three endangered species and unlikely friends head into the perilous bush, filled with poachers hiding behind every tree.
+Soon these three endangered species and unlikely friends head into the perilous bush, which is filled with poachers hiding behind every tree.
 With the help of the lioness’ old friend, a puff adder and her snakelets, they save not only a herd of rhinos but a tigoni reed frog, a mama elephant, and her calf, too.
-Oh, and of course a sleepwalking baby rhino!
+Oh, and of course, a sleepwalking baby rhino!
 All the while fighting off the poachers to bring everyone back safe and sound to the conservancy.
 The play runs 60-65 mins (depending on the length of the 2 poacher battles).

 Product tags